YPFP DC Staff

 Programming and Communications Associate

 Vlada Yaremenko is a senior at the University of Utah pursuing a degree in International Studies focusing on Culture and Identity and a minor in Music.
 Vlada is originally from Ukraine, however, she also lived in Germany and India.
 Furthermore, Vlada has served on the board of the United States National Committee for UN Women Utah Chapter as the VP of PR and Membership Committee where her focus was to improve the status of women in Utah.
-After graduation, Vlada hopes to continue her work in international policy and women’s issues in developing countries and share her love for music with people of the world.
+After graduation, Vlada hopes to continue her work in international policy and women’s issues in developing countries as well as share her love for music with people of the world.

 Business Development Team